-To operate the SPI in master mode, perform the following two steps in order (if the SPICSR register is not written first, the SPICR register setting may be not taken into account):
+To operate the SPI in master mode, perform the following steps in order (if the SPICSR register is not written first, the SPICR register setting (MSTR bit) may be not taken into account):

-1. Write to the SPICSR register:
+1. Write to the SPICR register:

 - Select the clock frequency by configuring the SPR[2:0] bits. - Select the clock polarity and clock phase by configuring the CPOL and CPHA bits.
-Figure 55 shows the four possible configurations.
-Note: The slave must have the same CPOL and CPHA settings as the master. - Either set the SSM bit and set the SSI bit or clear the SSM bit and tie the SS pin high for the complete byte transmit sequence. - 2.
+Figure 57 shows the four possible configurations.
+Note: The slave must have the same CPOL and CPHA settings as the master. - 2.
+Write to the SPICSR register: - Either set the SSM bit and set the SSI bit or clear the SSM bit and tie the SS pin high for the complete byte transmit sequence. - 3.
 Write to the SPICR register: - Set the MSTR and SPE bits Note: MSTR and SPE bits remain set only if SS is high).